AI & Creativity:

 Another tool is Pika Labs, focused on creators in the digital environment.
 Pika can create 4–10-second clips from text (perfect for TikTok or Reels) and is appreciated for its simplicity.
 Using the Ingredients feature, users can upload an image of a character or object, and the algorithm will embed it into the generated video while maintaining the appearance and style of the original.

-This approach solves the issue of visual consistency; for example, a brand can use its virtual ambassador across multiple scenes, confident that the character will look the same in every video.
+This approach solves the issue of visual consistency, for example, a brand can use its virtual ambassador across multiple scenes, confident that the character will look the same in every video.

 In addition to photo and video generation, there is a whole layer of AI tools for creative design.
 For instance, services like Canva and Visme have integrated GPT-based assistants for generating presentations, landing pages, and branded content.
 It is enough to provide a short description and upload brand guidelines, and the AI will offer ready-made templates in your style.